 No results found

-On April 21st Jan Schacher publicly defended his thesis at the University of Antwerp.
+On December 11 Ilya Ziblat Shay will publicly defend his thesis at the University of Leiden.